 I’ll never forget my first Yankee gift swap.
 My parents had finally decided that my siblings, cousins, and I were old enough to get upgraded from the regular Secret Santa game to the high-stakes world of Yankee gift swap.
 We set a price limit and painstakingly wrapped our gifts, then got ready to play.
 Looking back, it’s hilarious to reflect on the bizarre assortment of presents that us 8-12-year-olds purchased.
 I bought fancy hand towels, thinking they were very adult and sophisticated, while my younger sister got a hamster ball, not considering that none of us actually owned a hamster.
 The most coveted gift that everyone kept swapping for?
 A $10 gift certificate to the local ice cream shop, which I sadly did not win (though I’ve definitely made up for lost time with my ice cream consumption since then).

 The classic Yankee Gift Exchange adds an element of surprise and competition to your swap.
-Everyone brings a wrapped present to the party, then places them on a table or in the middle of the room.
+Everyone brings a wrapped gift to the party, then places them on a table or in the middle of the room.
 Then, everyone draws a number from a hat.
 The person who draws 1 gets to go first, selecting and unwrapping a present.
 Number 2 then picks and unwraps a present, but here’s the catch—they can now decide if they want to keep that gift or swap it with number 1’s gift.
-As the game goes on, higher numbers can choose to keep their gift or swap it with anyone who has gone before them.
-Once everyone has taken a turn, the person who initially drew number 1 gets to make a final decision about keeping the gift they’re holding or swapping it with anyone else in the game.
+As the game goes on, higher gift assignment numbers can choose to keep their gift or swap it with anyone who has gone before them.
+Once everyone has taken a turn, the person who initially drew number 1 gets to make a final decision about keeping the opened gift they’re holding or swapping it with anyone else in the game.